What is a Competitive Analysis and How to Do One

 Marketing

-Taking note of your competitor's marketing strategy beyond just social media is key when it comes to understanding what works.
+Taking note of your competitor's content marketing strategy beyond just social media is key when it comes to understanding what works.
 Look into their advertising and promotion to see if there are any key differences between your strategies and if there are any opportunities that would work well in your marketing strategy mix.

 Customer Reviews